Areas of expertise:

 Food additives, lead, cadmium, formaldehyde, and hazardous materials management

-Tom Neltner is EDF’s Chemicals Policy Director.
-He leads efforts to remove or minimize hazardous chemicals from products and the marketplace through cross-cutting policy initiatives.
+Tom Neltner is EDF’s Senior Director, Safer Chemicals.
+He leads EDF’s Safer Chemicals initiative, which focuses on removing or minimizing hazardous chemicals from products and the marketplace through cross-cutting policy initiatives.

 Tom Neltner is a chemical engineer and attorney with experience in chemical safety issues in the workplace, the environment, the home, consumer products or food.
 Tom has worked on lead poisoning prevention at the federal, state and local levels for more than 20 years.

 More recently, he played a leading role in an EPA-convened, multi-stakeholder workgroup that made recommendations to the agency to upgrade its lead in drinking water regulations.
 He has worked in chemical, food additive, pesticide, and pharmaceutical manufacturing as well as state government and public interest advocacy with stints as an adjunct professor at Indiana University through many of those years.